 Flags are another system to add context to our images.
-Lightroom gives us three options for how to use flags with images: flagged as pick, flagged as reject, or unflag.
+Lightroom gives us three options for how to use flags with images: flagged as pick, flagged as rejected, or unflagged.
 For example, you can use flagged as the pick to tag photos that you are going to send to a customer.
 And flagged as the reject for the photos that aren’t going to be delivered to your clients.
-Flags are usually simple filter to sort which images are worth keeping.
+Flags are usually simple to filter and sort which images are worth keeping.

 The stars system in Lightroom allows us to rate images with a number value.
 Once applied, stars can be used to explore your collection based upon the rating.
 You can customize the use of stars rating to your needs.
 You may add two stars to the photo that are presented to the client, three stars for the selected photos by the client, and so on.
 It is a very effective way to sort photos into five groups.